canakyuz/nexphys-backend/docs/Security.md

 ---

 **🔒 Security is everyone's responsibility.
-Follow these guidelines to keep NexFit and user data secure.**
+Follow these guidelines to keep nexphys and user data secure.**